puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_resources.markdown

 The general form of a resource declaration is:

-* The resource type, in lowercase
+* The resource type, in lowercase.
-* An opening curly brace
+* An opening curly brace.
-* The title, which is a [string][]
+* The title, which is a [string][].
-* A colon
+* A colon.
 * Optionally, any number of attribute and value pairs, each of which consists of:
-    * An attribute name, which is a bare word
+    * An attribute name, which is a bare word.
-    * A `=>` (arrow, fat comma, or hash rocket)
+    * A `=>` (arrow, fat comma, or hash rocket).
-    * A value, which can be any [data type][datatype], depending on what the attribute requires
+    * A value, which can be any [data type][datatype], depending on what the attribute requires.
-    * A trailing comma (note that the comma is optional after the final attribute/value pair)
+    * A trailing comma (note that the comma is optional after the final attribute/value pair).
-* Optionally, a semicolon followed by another title, colon, and attribute block
+* Optionally, a semicolon followed by another title, colon, and attribute block.
-* A closing curly brace
+* A closing curly brace.

 Note that whitespace is fungible in the Puppet language.